Openscapes Reflections Booklet

 Information and open resources for the Openscapes Reflections Program

-Registration is open for the 2024 Reflections Program!
+Registration is open for the 2025 Reflections Program!

 Welcome

 Openscapes Reflections is an open data science coaching program for researchers and those who support research.
-Reflections is a 3-week program (1 hour/week) modeled from professional leadership coaching, skills increasingly core to the Openscapes approach.
+Reflections is a <1 month program (1 hour/week) modeled from professional leadership coaching, skills increasingly core to the Openscapes approach.
 Running in May each year, Reflections is a light-weight way to reflect on your workflows and make goals going into summer.

 Reflections program helps folks identify and plan around their workflow needs in 1 hour/week - 2023 summary blog post & participant testimonials